lawrie/MuraxArduino/README.md

 4 muxes are currently used as follows:

 ```
-Mux 0 : shiftIn clk if set, else GPIO pin 5.
+Mux 0 : shiftIn clk on Blackice pin 21
-Mux 1 : shiftOut clk and data if set, else GPIO pins 6 and 7.
+Mux 1 : shiftOut clk and data on Blackice pins 31 and 32
-Mux 2 : 7-segment display 1 if set, else GPIO pins 10-13 and 18-21
+Mux 2 : 7-segment display 1 on Pmods 5 and 9
-Mux 3 : Quadrature on pins Pmod 5 if set, else see Mux 2.
+Mux 3 : 4 servos on Pmod 12
+Mux 4 : 7-segment display 0 on Pmods 3 and 5
+Mux 5 : SPI on Pmod 10
+Mux 6 : PWM on Blackice pin 95
+Mux 7 : PWM on DEBUG pin
+Mux 8 : PWM on DBG1 pin
+Mux 9 : Tone on Blackice Pin 26
 ```

 The Mux is implemented by [Mux.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/Mux.scala).